noi-techpark/opendatahub-elaborations/pollution_v2/README.md

 #### Computation checkpoint
 By setting the *COMPUTATION_CHECKPOINT_REDIS_HOST* variable to a valid Redis server, the computation checkpoints will be enabled.

-The computation checkpoint store the final date of the last computed interval of data for a station.
+The computation checkpoint stores the final date of the last computed interval of data for a station.
 The checkpoint is used as a starting date for the next computation if the station has no pollution data associated.
-This feature has been implemented to avoid attempting a recalculation, at each execution of the task, of all the historical data of the stations that have only invalid data for this library
+This feature has been implemented to avoid attempting a recalculation, at each execution of the task, of all the historical data of the stations that have only invalid data for this library.

+We can use the Redis host made available by airflow when building its containers.
+The environment variable (taken from `docker-compose.yaml`) dictating the redis host used by airflow is:

+`AIRFLOW__CELERY__BROKER_URL: redis://:@redis:6379/0`

+This is standard for Airflow and means it connects to Redis host at port 6379, with database 0.
+Redis supports up to 16 databases, and they are independent from each other.
+Therefore we can use the redis host already present to check for the computation error, we just need to use a different database.
+We can use these environment variables (db is set to 10, but needs only to be different from 0):

+`AIRFLOW_VAR_COMPUTATION_CHECKPOINT_REDIS_HOST: 'redis'
+AIRFLOW_VAR_COMPUTATION_CHECKPOINT_REDIS_PORT: 6379
+AIRFLOW_VAR_COMPUTATION_CHECKPOINT_REDIS_DB: 10`

+By using these settings, the computations persist when errors on the data were found.
+When a task could not compute the validation or pollution computation, it updated the redis cache with the next date to retrieve data and then finished with MARK=SUCCESS, thus not breaking the flow of task executions.
+The next planned task for that station retrieves the date available from cache and continues the computation from there.